cilium/cilium/Documentation/helm-values.rst

      - string
      - ``nil``
    * - :spelling:ignore:`ingressController.enableProxyProtocol`
-     - Enable proxy protocol for the listeners.
+     - Enable proxy protocol for all Ingress listeners.
+Note that *only* Proxy protocol traffic will be accepted once this is enabled.
      - bool
      - ``false``
    * - :spelling:ignore:`ingressController.enabled`